dinnerisserved/WiFiAnalyzer/README.md

 ## Expandability and Future Features

-### API Integration

-The application is designed with expandability in mind.
-It includes an API that allows for easy integration with other tools and services.
-This opens up possibilities for:

-- Creating custom front-ends or mobile applications
-- Integrating WiFi information into other network management tools
-- Developing plugins for various platforms

 ### Statistical Graphing

 With the wealth of data already collected and displayed, the application is primed for expansion into statistical analysis and graphing.
 Future updates could include: